seeniforu/Java-Automation-Framework/README.md

 - It has **Multi-Browser Execution**.
 All you need to do is Give Driver Path in Project Settings File and 'Yes' in MultiBrowser.java File.
 - It has **Headless Mode** Feature, If enabled in Project Settings File, User cannot see Driver Execution but you'll get all results Once execution is completed.

-## When, Where and Who can be Used
+## When, Where and Who can Use this Tool

 - A **Beginner User Friendly Tool** where **Any one** can Automate and **Any Websites** can be Automated.
 - This tool will be helpful for Quick Start.
 User can quickly write a flow to Test a website.